-According to UK Government data, there have been a total of 53 cases of the Mu COVID variant in the UK.
-This is broken down as 47 cases in England, 3 in Scotland, 2 in Northern Ireland and 1 in Wales.
+According to UK government data, there have been a total of 59 cases of the Mu COVID variant in the UK – the majority of these from July and August 2021.
+The figure is broken down as 53 cases in England, 3 in Scotland, 2 in Northern Ireland and 1 in Wales.

 The strain has been called VUI-21JUL-01 by Public Health England.

 Will vaccines still work against the Mu variant?

 There is not yet enough evidence to say conclusively whether the Mu variant will be able to evade protection from coronavirus vaccines.

 One study, published on 15 December 2021 by scientists in the USA, tested two doses of the Moderna coronavirus vaccine against infection with the Mu variant.
 They found that, when compared with no vaccinations, a double jab was 90 per cent effective against Mu.